-- (1) The effect of the part 5 permission is that, under section 399 or 439, the land the subject of the permission becomes pipeline land or petroleum facility land for the licence. - (2) The part 5 permission does not, of itself, give the holder the right to enter the land to carry out authorised activities for the licence.
+- (1) The effect of the part 5 permission is that, under section 399 or 439, the land the subject of the permission becomes pipeline land or petroleum facility land for the licence. - (2) The part 5 permission does not, of itself, give the holder the right to carry out authorised activities for the licence.